SEEK Materials

 The SEEK Parent Handouts provide important and brief information that is easy for most to understand.
 The use of alternative handouts is still in keeping with the SEEK approach.
 The SEEK Handouts are adjuncts to advice given in your office or clinic.

-They include national hotlines and websites for organizations with good parent resources.
-It may be better to replace these with information on local resources.
-To do so, staff can help by searching findhelp.org or utilizing our Helpful Tips for Finding Local Resources document which has tips to find local resources and a partial list of national ones.
+They include national hotlines and websites for organizations with good resources.
+It's best to replace these with information on local resources.
+To do so, staff can help by searching findhelp.org or utilizing our Helpful Tips for Finding Local Resources to find local resources and a partial list of national ones.
 National resources can often identify local ones.
-The United Way’s 211 number is also valuable for identifying resources in many areas.
+The United Way’s number 211 is also valuable for identifying resources in many areas.
 Phone calls are recommended to ensure information is current, and the information needs periodic updating.
 We suggest doing so annually.

 You may be able to send a handout to a parent’s careportal on your EHR.
 Also, you can post the handouts on your practice website.

-If you need to translate the SEEK Parent Handouts, we’ve worked well with Southeast Spanish, Inc. They translate to/from Spanish, French, Italian, Portuguese, and perhaps other languages.
-Contact them to learn more.
+If you need to translate the SEEK Parent Handouts, we’ve worked well with Southeast Spanish, Inc. They translate to/from Spanish, French, Italian, and Portuguese.

 Parental Depression